ve-ev/release-manager-app/README.md

 # Release Manager App

-A YouTrack project settings app for planning, tracking, and communicating product releases.
+A YouTrack project settings app for planning, tracking, and communicating releases.
-It provides a single place to define "Release Versions" with dates, status, planned/meta issues, and product tags; to visualize progress; and to generate release notes.
+It provides a single place to define "Release Versions" with dates, status, planned/meta issues, and tags; to visualize progress; and to generate release notes.
 The app ships as a widget for PROJECT_SETTINGS and uses a lightweight backend to persist data in project extension properties.

 ## Getting Started
 1. In YouTrack, install or upload the app bundle.
 2. Open a project’s settings and set the “Release Manager” group.
-3. Open App > Settings, enter custom field names and value zones, and optionally define products.
+3. Open App > Settings, enter custom field names and value zones, and optionally define tags.
 4. Create your first release version, add planned issues or meta issues.
 5. Use filters and sorting to navigate; expand rows to review details and generate release notes.

 ## Highlights
-- Plan releases per project with Release Versions (version, status, dates, product) and details (description, additional info)
+- Plan releases per project with Release Versions (version, status, dates, tag) and details (description, additional info)
 - Track progress based on configurable custom fields and value zones (green/yellow/red)
 - Manage planned issues per release, with optional meta-issues aggregation
 - Inline status and test-status tracking for issues when manual issue management is enabled